cdsittampalam/documentation/docs/Partner API.md

 Custody groups cannot be modified.
 :::

-A fund includes a 'threshold' that determines how many custodian signatures from custody group members are needed for the transaction to take place.
+A fund includes a 'threshold' that determines how many custodian signatures from custody group members are needed for a transaction of a particular type to take place.
 Each fund you create includes one or more assets.

 This examples includes the `custodygroup_withdraw` group with a `threshold` of 1 that contains 1 `member`.
 There is the `custodygroup_tx` group that also has a `threshold` of 1 with 1 `member`.
 This example fund contains `BTC-TESTNET`.